jordipbou/sloth/README.md

 * C89.
 Very easily embedabble in a C/C++ application.
 * String based human readable bytecode (ASCII 32-126).
-* Relatively fast interpreter.
+* Relatively fast interpreter meant to be extended.
 * Ability to add C functions thru bytecode extensions (bytecodes A-Z).

 ### EXTENSIBILITY

 There are two interpreters (as in Forth), the inner and the outer interpreter.
 The outer interpreter is the one that allows Forth/Sloth to be extensible, it parses the input string word by word and if its found in the dictionary its evaluated/compiled.
-Only : ; \<asm> are hardcoded in the outer interpreter, but they happen after trying to find a word.
+Only : ; \<asm> &<asm> are hardcoded in the outer interpreter, but they happen after trying to find a word.
 If the word its found, its executed.
 This allows full extensibility of the system just by redefining any possible word.

 ### LITERALS ENCODING

-Literals are stored in memory with a variable length encoding.
+There are 3 types of literals:

+#### SMALL LITERAL

+-1 0 1 represented as bytecodes 2 0 1

+#### UNSIGNED 16 BIT LITERAL

+Used for addresses of words.

+Words and code are always aligned, so with 16 bit it's possible to use 65536 cells of memory.
+On 32 bits that's 256kb and on 64 bits that's 512kb.

+#### CELL LITERAL

 ### ARCHITECTURE